Share

 Overview

-2. After the file has been processed, select the IFC file and open it in the viewer.
-In the viewer, select the Data Exchange tab.
+1. Select the IFC file and open it in the viewer.

 create_ifc

-3. Use the filters to define which elements should be included in the data exchange.
+3. Use the filters to define which elements should be included in the exchange.
 The predefined filters include IFC Class, IFC Type, and IFC Name.
-You can add other properties by clicking on Edit filters.
+You can add other properties by clicking Edit filters.
 To export the entire IFC file, open the first filter for IFC Class and choose Select all.

 4. Select Create Data Exchange.